netfoundry/taste-of-ziti/README.md

 The Taste-of-Ziti CloudZiti demo network contains the following test applications that you can access with the code samples in this project
 * [Swagger Petstore](https://landing.openziti.io/pet-store/)
 * [Postgres Database](https://landing.openziti.io/postgres-database/)

+# Find Out More
+To learn more about OpenZiti, visit our [Documentation](https://openziti.io/docs/learn/introduction/) pages.